 Sicilian Cauliflower Salad

 Sicilian Cauliflower Salad is super easy and made with simple pantry ingredients you may already have on hand.
+In true Sicilian fashion, it brings together simple ingredients in a way that’s hearty yet refreshing, making it ideal for everything from a light lunch to a lively side at your next gathering.
 It’s a light and tasty salad that keeps for days in your refrigerator!

 “Wow!
 My wife and I couldn’t stay away from it.
 This awesome salad will be a regular at our table.“